Fellowship in the American Academy of Optometry

 - Graduated from professional school during current calendar year: $0

-Dues payment includes an online subscription to the Optometry and Vision Science journal as well as access to the Academy’s Online Journal Library and the AAO-AVSL Information Resource Hub.
+Dues payment includes an online subscription to the Optometry and Vision Science journal, access to and reduced publication fees for the Academy’s Clinical Insights in Eyecare journal, as well as access to the Academy’s Online Journal Library and the AAO-AVSL Information Resource Hub.
 Candidates for Fellowship also receive reduced rates to attend the Academy annual meeting and access to free and reduced cost distance learning education on Academy Online.

 NOTE: Current and prior years’ dues payments are not refundable.